FindMySchool LogoFindMySchool

 Leadership under Tim Peacock has fostered a genuinely inclusive ethos.
 The school's pastoral structure revolves around Year Directors and Pastoral Assistants, creating multiple points of contact for every student.
 Ofsted inspectors noted that pupils feel safe, secure, and enabled to achieve to their highest potential.
 The external validation matters, but what lingers is the sense that adults here genuinely know their students.
 The school's commitment to safeguarding runs deep; leadership positions this as foundational to everything else.
 Students describe the atmosphere as supportive but demanding; kindness is paired with high expectations.

-The English Baccalaureate (EBacc) uptake stands at 39% of pupils achieving grades 5 or above, reflecting the school's breadth of curriculum offer.
-Students engage with sciences as separate subjects rather than combined entry, positioning them well for science-heavy A-level progression.
+The English Baccalaureate (EBacc) profile is strong: 51.1% of pupils achieve grades 5 or above, and 88.5% are entered for the EBacc, reflecting the school's breadth of curriculum offer.
+Triple science entry stands at 43.3%, positioning students well for science-heavy A-level progression.
 Language provision includes French, German, and Spanish, with solid uptake across all three.

-Ranked 654th in England for GCSE outcomes (FindMySchool ranking), the school places in the top 25% of comprehensive schools.
-Locally in Nottingham, West Bridgford ranks 5th among secondary schools, a position it has maintained consistently.
+Ranked 513th in England for GCSE outcomes (FindMySchool ranking), the school places in the top 15% of comprehensive schools.
+Locally in Nottingham, West Bridgford ranks 2nd among secondary schools.
 These figures reflect a school that serves a mixed catchment but adds genuine value to pupils' learning trajectories.

 England ranks and key metrics (where available)